 The ultimate gift for the cook or the host, Bibol’s large bamboo salad bowl can be used for preparing and serving salads, fruit mixes, or other appetizers in style.

 Each bowl and server is handmade from 100% sustainably-sourced bamboo by artisans in Vietnam who earn fair, living wages.

-This Turkish cotton blanket from Amante promises to be the coziest gift they’ll receive all year.
+This Turkish cotton towel and blanket from Amante promises to be the coziest gift they’ll receive all year.
 The super-soft, oversized blanket — which is available in Charcoal, Denim and Desert — will keep them warm through autumn’s backyard bonfires, winter’s movie nights at home, and can be used as a decorative throw for the warmer months.